cessen/ropey/README.md

 UTF-8 data.

-Ropey also supports converting between scalar value indices and UTF-16 code unit indices, for interoperation with external APIs that may still use UTF-16.
+Ropey also supports converting between scalar value indices and UTF-16 code unit indices, for interoperability with external APIs that may still use UTF-16.

 ### Line-aware